ROFIES-IIITP/.github/profile/CONTRIBUTION.md

 git checkout -b feature/new-feature
 ```

 4. **Make Changes**: Make your desired changes to the codebase.
-Ensure that your changes adhere to the project's coding style and conventions.
+Make sure your changes adhere to the project's coding style and conventions.

 5. **Test Changes**: Test your changes thoroughly to ensure they work as expected and do not introduce any regressions.